ponarunkumar/banking-multi-agent-workshop/01_exercises/python/workshop/Module-00.md

    ```

 3. Open the repository in VS Code and select **Reopen in Container** when prompted.
+   (** Reopen in Container ** prompt will be activated only when the dev container extension is installed in vscode.)

+4. Run Docker Desktop and make sure docker engine is running. then continue to reopen the repo to have the reopen in container prompt (select the c# or python dev container as applicable)

-4. Wait for the container to build and start.
+5. Wait for the container to build and start.
 This is a one time operation and may take a few minutes.

-5. Move on to the [Deployment](Module-00.md#deployment) section.
+6. Move on to the [Deployment](Module-00.md#deployment) section.

 #### Local Environment without VS Code Dev Containers